 - Serve as a neutral party to solve problems and resolve conflict.
 The ombudsman does not take sides, but works to achieve fair outcomes.

-- Identifies problem areas facing faculty, staff, and students, and recommends changes in University policies and procedures.
+- Identify problem areas facing faculty, staff, and students and recommend changes in University policies and procedures.

 The ombudsman is confidential...